davekilian/davekilian.github.com/_posts/2023-02-08-acquire-release.markdown

 }
 ```

-Looks familiar, huh? 🙂 Look how the queue accomplishes the same basic ownership handoff as the lock.
+Look how the queue accomplishes the same basic ownership handoff as the lock.
 The producer starts off with implicit ownership of `an_entry`, and releases it by putting the entry in the queue.
 Later, the consumer dequeues the entry, thus obtaining ownership of the memory.
 In between, while the item is still in the queue, nobody owns the entry's memory.

 Abstracting, both of these seem to be doing some kind of "two-phase handoff" pattern.
 A thread which owns the memory does something to release it, notifying everybody it is no longer the current owner; later, a thread comes by and acquires ownership of the memory.
 When you put it in such a generic way, it seems likely this handoff scheme is useful in a wide variety of situations, don't you think?